inconshreveable/ngrok/README.md

 ## Downloading and installing ngrok
-ngrok has _no_ dependencies.
+ngrok has _no_ runtime dependencies.
 Just download a single binary for your platform and run it.

 - [Linux](http://ngrok.com/dl/linux_386/ngrok.zip)
 - [Mac OSX](http://ngrok.com/dl/darwin_386/ngrok.zip)